eyes and hour

 I first discovered matcha coffee in Harajuku at The Matcha Tokyo and then at Trunk Hotel, closer to Shibuya.

-From my research, I learned that Starbucks in Asia popularized the drink.
-Starbucks calls it their Matcha & Expresso Fusion.
+Starbucks popularized it in Asia with their Matcha & Espresso Fusion.
 They combined their signature espresso roast coffee with matcha and milk.
 You can order it hot or cold.

 At stores in the US, it looks like you may have to custom order a matcha espresso fusion.
 You're more likely to find it on the menu in countries like Indonesia, the Philippines, or Thailand.